jlapolla/sfst/outline.md

 not guaranteed to always refer to the same entity.
 For example, if we set `car = Car(8, 700)`, then `car.weight` no longer refers to entity 0x04.
-Compare this to `car`, which **IS** a symbol in `set_weight`'s
-symbolspace: no matter what we do, `car` will always refer to entity 0x07.
+Compare this to `car`, which **IS** a symbol in `set_weight`'s symbolspace; no matter what we do, `car` will always refer to entity 0x07.

 So, `car.weight` is not a symbol.
 Instead, it's better to think of the